c4cs/c4cs.github.io/_commands/basics/gcc.md

 `gcc` is a compiler command that has the ability to execute options or 'Flags' when compiling.
 These flags can be grouped and executed via the command line:

 `-o` places output in a filename of your choice.
-If you do not use the `-o` flag the output file will have the same name as the file being compiled without any extension.
+If you do not use the `-o` flag the output file will have the name and extention: 'a.out'.

 `-g` turns on debugging information.